Marietta Earthworks: Capitolium

 The Capitolium is a truncated pyramidal mound with three ramps leading to its summit.
 It is slightly smaller than the Quadranaou mound.
 Although not in pristine condition, it has been mostly preserved due to the construction of the Washington County Library on its summit in 1916.
 According to measurements and research done by archaeoastronomer William F. Romain in the 1990s, when the mound was constructed it was aligned to within about one degree with the winter solstice sunset.

 Conus

-The Conus is a large burial mound which is encompassed by an embankment and a ditch, much like a round barrow.
+The Conus, situated today in the Mound Cemetery, on or near the top of a ridge, is a large burial mound encompassed by an embankment and a ditch, much like a round barrow.
 A gap in the embankment and an earthen ramp across the ditch gives access to the base of the mound.
 When an earthen wall was constructed outside the ditch, as in this location, it means that the mound was for ceremonial use, not as a type of fortification.
 The mound today stands 30 ft in height and is the sole intact feature of the earthworks.
 The ditch surrounding the mound is 15 ft in width and 4 ft deep, with its surrounding embankment measuring 20 ft across its base and 585 ft in circumference.